JulioCL115/CV-world-back/README.md

-PUT "http://localhost:3001/cv/:cvId" --> to update a cv by id PUT "http://localhost:3001/cv/updateView/:cvId" --> to update views PUT "http://localhost:3001/cv/delete/:cvId" --> to delete a cv by id (requires verify Token)
+PUT "http://localhost:3001/cv/:cvId" --> to update a cv by id PUT "http://localhost:3001/cv/updateView/:cvId" --> to update views PUT "http://localhost:3001/cv/delete/:cvId" --> to delete a cv by id (requires verify Token) PUT "http://localhost:3001/cv/restore/:cvId" --> to restore a cv by id (requires verify Token)

 # Subscription
 GET "http://localhost:3001/subscription" --> to get all subscription